 Spice-Rubbed Grilled Pork Tenderloin

-- 1 tsp chile powder or ground chile
+- 1 teaspoon chile powder or ground chile

 - 2 pork tenderloin about 1 pound each